Easy Tuna Noodle Casserole Recipe (Kids LOVE This!)

 Storing leftovers

-Store leftovers in an airtight container in the refrigerator for up to 3 days.
-The chip topping will soften overnight — that’s just how it goes.
+Keep leftovers in an airtight container for up to 3 days in the fridge.
+Understand that the chip topping will soften overnight — that’s how it goes.
+If you want a crispy topping, add some fresh chips when you reheat it.

 Reheating